dantunesd/clean-code/README.md

 ### Function parameters

-Function can receive as many parameters as you like.
+Functions can receive as many parameters as you like.

 The problem with this is that your function will become harder to understand, probably because it does a lot of things with these parameters.
-It's difficult to test all the combinations, and so on.
+It's difficult to test all the combinations, you may change the order of them while calling it, and so on.

 So, the less parameters your functions receive the better.
 0 is the best.
 1 (monadic) is good, 2 (dyadic) is ok, 3 or more... well, better no.